npodonnell/litcoin/README.md

 * Abstract all the commonalities of these cryptocurrencies and parameterize functions with the name of the network in question.
 * Use simple data structures such as `bytes`, `str`, `list` and `dict` instead of `class`.
 * Be easy to translate into other languages.
 * Have as few dependencies as possible.
-In security-critical applications convenience is not a priority.
-The philosophy here is **Be a central point of failure, But don't fail**.
+* **Be a central point of failure, but don't fail**.
 * Be functional.
+* Abstract all 3rd party code
 * Test everything.

 ## License